datopian/datahub/README.md

 ## Developer Notes

-Running the tests by opening `test/index.html` in your browser.
+Run the tests by opening `test/index.html` in your browser.

+Notes on the architecture can be found in the [documentation online](http://okfnlabs.org/recline).

 ### Contributing